 - Luminox LOX-02 25% Oxygen Flow Through Sensor - measures ambient oxygen levels using the principle of fluorescence quenching by oxygen.
 This sensor module includes a tube-cap adapter for closed-system oxygen measurement.
-Utilized in many medical and scientific environments.
+It is used in many medical and scientific environments.

 - Luminox LOX-02 25% Oxygen Sensor - measures ambient oxygen levels and provides benefits of lower power requirements and a longer lifespan.

-- Oxygen Depletion Safety Alarm - the RAD-0002 or oxygen depletion safety alarm monitors indoor oxygen levels near storage tanks of gases like carbon dioxide, nitrogen, or argon.
+- Oxygen Depletion Safety Alarm - the RAD-0002 or oxygen depletion safety alarm is a wall-mounted device built around the LuminOX LOX-O2 sensor.
+It monitors indoor oxygen levels near storage tanks of gases like carbon dioxide, nitrogen or argon.

-- Personal Oxygen Safety Monitors - the personal oxygen safety monitors or (SAN-20 and SAN-102) are wearable, personal, oxygen safety devices; that allow for consistent monitoring and measurement while ensuring workers are out of harms way.
+- Personal Oxygen Safety Monitors - the SAN-30 personal oxygen safety monitor is a hand-held oxygen safety device that allow for consistent monitoring and measurement while ensuring workers are out of harms way.